electron/governance/wg-api/spec-documents/message-ports.md

 * `options` Object (optional)
   * `transfer` any[] - a list of transferable objects to be sent with the message.

-Similar to `WebContents.send`, but allows transfering transferable objects.
+Similar to `WebContents.send`, but allows transferring transferable objects.

 > [name=Samuel Attard]
 > I'm trying to figure out if there's a way for this to be non-breaking integrated into `.send` to avoid the confusion around two different ways to send IPC.
 Can't see an easy way out there though.